Why Is Heroin So Addictive?

-- Methods of Use and the Effects of Heroin
+- Methods of Use and Effects

 - What Does It Mean to be Addicted to Heroin?

-- How to Get Help for Heroin Addiction
+- How to Get Help for Addiction

 Despite its dangers and reputation for harm, use of heroin continues to climb higher in the US.
 According to the Centers for Disease Control and Prevention (CDC):

 - Rates of heroin use have increased across gender, socioeconomic status, age group, location, and race/ethnicity over the past 10 years.

 - Among 18-25 year olds, use has doubled during the last decade.

 - Twice as many women use it now than in 2002.

 - 90% of people that use it also use other substances.

 - Heroin-related deaths have nearly tripled since 2002.